Dropping Classes with Financial Aid

 - SMART Grants

-• You may be required to repay all or part of the financial aid disbursed for the semester in which you withdraw if you do not complete more that 60 percent of the semester.
+• You may be required to repay all or part of the financial aid disbursed for the semester in which you withdraw if you do not complete more that 60% of the semester.

-• You will have to repay any unearned financial aid you have received according to the Return of Title IV Funds guidelines.
+• You will have to repay any unearned financial aid you have received according to the Return of Title IV Funds (R2T4) federal guidelines.
 Registration constitutes a financial contract between the student and JCCC.
 Once registered, failure to attend classes is not considered an official withdrawal.
-Students who decide to leave the college should contact the Financial Aid office to discuss their options.
-Students must contact the Registration office or withdraw via the Web to officially process their withdrawal.
+Students who decide to leave the college should contact the Financial Aid Office to discuss their options.
+Students must contact the Registration Office or withdraw via the Web to officially process their withdrawal.
 No refunds are made unless this procedure is followed.

 Your Letter Outlines the Changes Required as a Result of Your Withdrawal